jwymanm/chiara/README.md

 # Clarity

 If you've written or read any substantial amount of Clojure, you'll have noticed that forms take on a *very* regular visual structure.
-For example, taken verbatim from clojure core:
+For example, from `clojure.core`:

 ```clj
 (defn take-while